 A PosRule table consists of a count of the glyphs to be matched in the input context sequence (glyphCount), including the first glyph in the sequence, and an array of glyph indices that describe the context (inputSequence).
 The Coverage table specifies the index of the first glyph in the context, and the inputSequence array begins with the second glyph in the context sequence.
-As a result, the first element in the inputSequence array corresponds wtih glyph-sequence position index one (1), not zero (0).
+As a result, the first element in the inputSequence array corresponds with glyph-sequence position index one (1), not zero (0).
 The inputSequence array lists the indices in the order the corresponding glyphs appear in the text, in writing direction (logical) order.
 For text written from right to left, the right-most glyph will be first; conversely, for text written from left to right, the left-most glyph will be first.

 A PosRule table also contains a count of the positioning operations to be performed on the input glyph sequence (posCount) and an array of PosLookupRecords (posLookupRecords).
 Each record specifies a position in the input glyph sequence and a LookupList index to the positioning lookup to be applied there.
 The array should list records in design order, or the order the lookups should be applied to the entire glyph sequence.